-My first “motor-bike” was a home made Whizzer that I built back in 1963 with an old Sears bike and a lawn mower engine.
+My first “motor-bike” was a homemade Whizzer that I built back in 1963 with an old Sears & Roebuck bike and a lawnmower engine.
 It sort of looked like this but not quite as cool.

 I bought it in 1969 while at Williams College.
-It sort of looked like this, but mine had a single seat, and a funky blue and green paint job.
-It leaked oil, and had LOTS of electrical issues.
-For my big adventure, I tried to ride it from Williams to Berkeley, but it blew up outside the Baseball Hall of Fame in Cooperstown, New York.
-So I hitched a ride with a trucker in an Army Deuce and a half to Cleveland and sold it.
-I bought a ticket and flew to San Francisco with my girlfriend from Bennington.
+It looked like this new, but mine had a single seat, a funky blue / green paint job, leaked oil, and had LOTS of electrical issues.
+For my big adventure, I tried to ride from Williams to Berkeley, but the bike blew up outside the Baseball Hall of Fame in Cooperstown, New York.
+Fortunately, I got a ride with a trucker in a Deuce and a half to Cleveland.
+I sold it so my girlfriend from Bennington and I could fly to San Francisco instead.

-A Harley Sportster followed but it was short lived.
-Then in ’71, came a Kawasaki Mach III.
+A Harley Sportster followed but was short lived.
+Then came a Kawasaki Mach III in ’71.

 My younger son Derrack, took it out for a joy ride and ran it into a rock wall.
-Somehow he managed to get the bike into the back of a pick up truck and down to the Harley shop.
-We rebuilt it with a big bore kit for more torque and HP.
+Somehow he managed to get the bike into the back of a pickup and down to the Harley shop.
+He rebuilt it with a big bore kit for more torque and HP.

 Here’s a picture of it with a Corbin seat and straight pipes.

-So now it was time to slow Derrack down.
-A Communist mechanic in Tucson suggested the Yamaha XS 1100 as the best bike ever.
-A retired Judge sold us a ’79 Yamaha XS1100 and threw in a parts bike.
-With elbow grease, and parts from Dime City Cycles, and Mike XS, “the Judge” looked this:
+So now I had to slow Derrack down.
+A Communist mechanic in Tucson claimed the Yamaha XS 1100 as the best bike ever.
+So I bought a ’79 Yamaha XS1100 from a retired Judge who threw in a parts bike.
+With parts from Dime City Cycles, Mike XS, and lots of elbow grease, “the Judge” looked this:

 The engine was installed.